-After winning the Olympic gold, 2 World Championships, and 7 NCAA titles, Anthony retired at the young age of 22.
+After winning the Olympic gold, 2 World Championships, and 7 NCAA titles, Anthony retired at the young age of 22 in 2003.
 Ervin then spent several years traveling the world and exploring other interests, including his higher education, music, tattoos, teaching people all over the world about swimming, and tsunami flood relief.
 His vision is to use his experiences and his platform as a chance to give back and inspire people of all ages to live the life they love.
 His return to the swimming world has already caught the attention of major media outlets including Sports Illustrated, Rolling Stone, The Guardian, The New York Times and CNN.

-Anthony's story is especially unique in that his family tree represents a broad demographic of Jewish, Native American, and African American descent.
-He truly embodies the diversity of our modern world.
+Anthony's story is especially unique in that his family tree represents a broad demographic of Jewish and African-American descent, truly embodying the diversity of our modern world.
 Over the years Anthony has grown to embrace his place in the world as an opportunity to reach out and try to give back.
-He auctioned off his Gold medal on eBay and donated the funds to tsunami relief in Southeast Asia.
+He auctioned off his 2000 Gold medal on eBay and donated the funds to tsunami relief in Southeast Asia.
 He was also the current spokesperson for the International Water Safety Day that reached over a quarter million people last spring.
 This inaugural water safety day partnered with US Rowing, the Boys and Girls Clubs of America, and USA Swimming member clubs nationwide.
 Anthony proudly represents FINIS swimming & apparel and is currently training under U.S. Olympic Head Women's Coach David Marsh.

 50 M Freestyle - Gold

 2001 World Championships